-The Oxford Centre for Islamic Studies was founded in 1985 within the University of Oxford.
+The Oxford Centre for Islamic Studies was founded in 1985.
 It is a registered educational charity and its Patron is His Royal Highness The Prince of Wales.
 In 2012 it was granted a Royal Charter by HM Queen Elizabeth II.
 The governance of the Centre is managed by a Board of Trustees made up of scholars and statesmen from around the world, and representatives of the University of Oxford nominated by the Council.

 The Centre is dedicated to the study, from a multi-disciplinary perspective, of all aspects of Islamic culture and civilization and of contemporary Muslim societies.
 Many Fellows of the Centre are active in different departments, faculties and colleges across the University.
 Many students and senior academics have come to Oxford, over the years, through the Centre’s Scholarships and Visiting Fellowships programmes.
 The Centre arranges lectures, seminars, workshops and conferences, exhibitions and other academic events throughout the academic year.

 Many distinguished statesmen and scholars have lectured at the Centre in a programme that began in 1993 with HRH The Prince of Wales' inaugural lecture, 'Islam and the West'.
 Lecturers in this series have included heads of state and government, internationally renowned scholars from the Muslim world and beyond, secretary generals of international organisations, including the UN, OIC, Arab League, UNESCO, and the Commonwealth.

 The Centre started life in a wooden hut on St Cross Road.
 It then moved to office accommodation in George Street in 1990.
 Finally, it moved into its purpose-built premises during the 2016/17 academic year.

 The Centre's beginnings